 Why Don’t Specialty Centers Accept Insurance?

 This is a highly misunderstood premise.
-Most excision centers DO accept insurance as an out of network provider.
+Many excision centers including ours DO accept insurance, as an out of network provider.
 We, like other specialists in the disease and various other health subspecialties, are not ‘cash only’ and certainly accept out of network benefits.
 To better understand insurance and endometriosis care in a specialty center, please read on:

 Insurers have requirements for how the doctor practices.
 Who can they see, for how long, and what can be done for that patient.
 They incentivize quantity over quality, encourage policy holders to seek cheaper - yet possibly subpar - care with clinicians who do not specialize in the disease and routinely do not reimburse or reward high quality treatment, with complicated reimbursement strategies (and penalties); all done while cutting the patient out of the process.

 Surgical destruction of endometriosis by any means shares the same universal billing code (CPT) and henceforth is reimbursed accordingly.
 That is to say, excision is not - but should be! - categorized as its own CPT, something we have been lobbying for strongly for years; or at the very least, reimbursed accordingly to lesser surgical removal like coagulation, etc. To that end, our the current healthcare system rewards an approach of untreated/poorly treated disease – leading to certain failure and need for retreatment, thus incurring additional costs and subjecting the patient to ongoing care.
 This contributes greatly to the ever-growing fiscal burden the disease imposes on society.
 We strongly maintain that bureaucracy must not drive patient care as it does currently, but rather, proven standards of excellence must be the force behind treatment protocols [Hummelshoj].